Sturt (SA)

 Sturt shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 31.6% among residents aged 15+, surpassing the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
-Bachelor degrees are most prevalent at 21.8%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.5%).
-Vocational credentials are also prominent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 8.9% while certificates make up 20.0%.
+The area's educational profile is notable regionally with university qualification rates at 31.6%, exceeding both the South Australian average of 25.7% and that of the SA4 region at 28.1%.
+Bachelor degrees are most common at 21.8%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.5%).
+Vocational credentials are prominent with 28.9% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (20.0%).

-Educational participation is high, with 27.4% of residents currently enrolled in formal education.
-This includes 9.0% pursuing tertiary education, 8.5% in primary education, and 4.4% engaged in secondary education.
+Educational participation is high at 27.4%, with 9.0% in tertiary education, 8.5% in primary education, and 4.4% pursuing secondary education.

 Frequently Asked Questions - Education